My husband fights after drinking and demanding divorce

 I had a love marriage in 2012.
 My husband was into the hotel business but later left and started looking after his fathers property which is a boy's hostel.
 He has gotten into drinking and bad company.
 Fights for small things, we stay in his elder brother's house.
 My husband has no property in his name.
 Whenever I have quarrels my husband fights after drinking and demanding divorce.
 Sometimes he fights with his brother's wife and he asks me to leave the house or go to my parents house.
 He says I can't stay seperate as I don't have anything.

 He asks me to give divorce if I say I want to do a job.
 His family members support him.
-I have two children which have been adopted by my brother in law in the year 2016 so my father in law tells my husband to abandon me and the children will stay with them.
+I have two children which have been adopted by my brother in law in the year 2016 so my father-in-law tells my husband to abandon me and the children will stay with them.
 As I have no right on them.
 Please advise what I can do?
-My husband and his father know that if tomorrow I approach the court I cannot do anything as nothing is in my husband’s name.
+My husband and his father know that if tomorrow I approach the court I cannot do anything as nothing is in my husband's name.

 You are a legally wedded wife.
 Your husband and his parents have misconceived the fact that after adopting the child you have no legal right.
 In this situation you can claim maintenance from your husband.
 You can seek alternate accommodation at the expense of your husband.
 Your husband cannot claim divorce because there is no fault from your side.